 Or just stop and take a nap.

-I spent way too many years leading an uncomfortable life, sitting upon 'dead horses'(activities which, for a time, God wanted me to do) and expecting those dead horses to carry me along as they previously had.
+I spent way too many years leading an uncomfortable life, sitting upon 'dead horses'(activities which, for a time were alive, God-ordained for me) and expecting those dead horses to carry me along as they previously had.
 Other times I hesitated to move on because I was too emotionally involved/attached/wrapped-up or getting too many pats on the back.

 But God doesn't ask me to do anything for a high approval rating.
-No, He asks me to do certain tasks because they will further His kingdom and accomplish the myriads of His perfect plans.
+No, He asks for my obedience because it will accomplish His perfect plans.
 Or simply because He's testing me in the area of obedience:

 Will I obey even though what He's asking doesn't appear to make sense?